-This course is the first of a two semester sequence designer for students majoring or minoring in biology and related disciplines.
-Topics include but are not limited to the scientific method, general and biological chemistry, cell structurand function, cell reproduction, and molecular genetics Laboratory fee.
+This course is the first of a two semester sequence designed for students majoring or minoring in biology and related disciplines.
+Topics include but are not limited to the scientific method, general and biological chemistry, cell structure and function, cell reproduction, and molecular genetics.
+Laboratory fee.
 (3 Lec., 3 Lab.)
+(Coordinating Board Academic Approval Number 2601015124)